In the 1960s, a megabyte of data storage cost millions of dollars and required a massive box full of punched cards.

 Even worse, what about the information that spreads across different apps, websites, and computers?

 Many of the most common file formats lawyers use hide away information.
 When you scan in physical documents to your files or upload PDFs or photos, the words on those documents often can’t be searched.
-You have to know the file's name or where it sits in a folder to access the information.
+To access the information, you must know the file's name or where it sits in a folder.

 That makes Optical Character Recognition (OCR) a crucial tool for lawyers.
 OCR indexes your documents and makes them legible to your computer, so you can find any term on the page when you search.

 To unlock your hidden content, you can buy separate OCR tools or look for law firm document management software that automatically indexes everything you upload.

 Read more about OCR and how it works within FIlevine in OCR: The Next Level of Legal Information Management

 2. Create an Extra Layer of Searchability with Tags